 Keto Omega by Sports Research

-If you’re after the Omega-3s, which haven’t really been featured in any of the products listed thus far, we have a product designed specifically for those on a low-carb, high-fat diet.
-They utilize AlaskaOmega® Fish Oil, Wild Sockeye Salmon Oil, & Krill Oil in their product.
+If you’re seeking Omega-3s, which haven’t been featured in any products listed thus far, we have a product designed specifically for those on low-carb, high-fat diets.
+They utilize AlaskaOmega® Fish Oil, Wild Sockeye Salmon Oil, & Krill Oil in their formulation.

 Keto Omega contains 840mg of EPA, 380mg of DHA, and 200mg of Phospholipids for a total of 1,400mg of Omega-3s.
-In addition to that, they combine 2,000mg of MCT oil and 1,000mcg of Astaxanthin into each serving.
+Additionally, they incorporate 2,000mg of MCT oil and 1,000mcg of Astaxanthin into each serving.

-Keto Omega will cost you $30 per 30-serving tub, or $1 per serving if you like to manage it that way.
-They have several other products designed for keto dieters, as well.
+Keto Omega costs $30 per 30-serving tub, or $1 per serving if you prefer that calculation.
+They offer several other products designed for keto dieters as well.

 Final Thoughts: Best Keto Supplements

-Now you know what to look for in a keto supplement as well as our picks for the best keto supplements.
-Getting your body to reach ketosis can be difficult, but adding a keto supplement to your routine can greatly benefit the process.
+Now you understand what to seek in a keto supplement as well as our selections for the best keto supplements.
+Getting your body to reach ketosis can be challenging, but adding a keto supplement to your routine can significantly benefit the process.

 Want to know if your body is in ketosis?
-You can do a blood test or a urine test.
-There are also breath sensor tests that can check for ketone levels, such as the Keyto Breath Sensor.
-Now get going with your keto diet!
+You can perform a blood test or urine test.
+There are also breath sensor tests that can check ketone levels, such as the Keyto Breath Sensor.
+Now get started with your keto diet!